Sumo Wrestling Tokyo Tickets 2026 Guide + Photos

 Tours

-Finally, you can buy Tokyo Grand Sumo Tournament Tickets (including a tour) from Viator.
+Finally, you can sometimes buy Tokyo Grand Sumo Tournament tickets from Klook, Viator via this landing page or Get Your Guide.
 However these are not the cheapest sumo wrestling tickets in Tokyo.

 Sumo Wrestling Tokyo ticket types